Xumatro/Crypto4Cast/README.md

 - `base_url` the base url of your API
 - `key_file` the file where your API key is saved

 It must be noted that if another API is used, the program will likely break.
-Different API's will likely use different filed names in the returned JSON data, if this is the case, you can maually change the JSON fields in `data.py` and `api.py`, the current field names should be self-explanatory regarding the data they hold.
+Different API's will likely use different filed names in the returned JSON data, if this is the case, you can manually change the JSON fields in `data.py` and `api.py`, the current field names should be self-explanatory regarding the data they hold.
 Different API's might also require different authentication schemes, which you would have to implement yourself.
-If you do not want to go trough the trouble of doing all this, create an account and API at [CryptoCompare](https://cryptocompare.com), and pase your API key into `settings/key.txt`.
+If you do not want to go trough the trouble of doing all this, create an account and API at [CryptoCompare](https://cryptocompare.com), and paste your API key into `settings/key.txt`.
 <br/><br/>

 ## `Data`
 In this field, all data specific settings can be changed

-- `res_sym` is the symbol wou want to recieve the price in, example: `EUR`
+- `res_sym` is the symbol wou want to receive the price in, example: `EUR`
 - `req_sym` is the coin you want to predict, example: `BTC`
 - `timeframe` is the number of entries to return
 - `granularity` is the lenght of a single entry, example: `day`